SonaraSelect/Obsidian/audreyland/Stories/World of Jint/Sessions/Jint Session 0.md

 With the help of a thousand minor gods, Revnyris raised her sacred sword and sliced Sho-Terra-Nu into a thousand pieces, and her frenzied terror of creation came to a near halt.

-While her remnants still think today- Revnyris still performs the creation ritual of life with what's left every sunset- her power has been greatly reduced, and the world is safe, even if all already spawned evils are still left to reign terror.
+While her remnants still think today- Revnyris still performs the creation ritual of life with what's left every sunset- though her power has been greatly reduced, and the world is safe, even if all already spawned evils are still left to reign terror.

 The three largest pieces are named Sho, Terra, and Nue.
 Embodying creation, earth, and false animation respectively.
 We do not know the goddess of creation's true name.
 It is said that if someone can gather enough pieces, they may be able to harness Sho-Terra-Nu's power and please themselves with endless creation.